-As noted above, MFSI has the discretionary authority to make all investment decisions for a participant's investment account in an SMA Program, in accordance with the selected investment strategy and subject to any restrictions.
-SMA Programs may be offered either in "bundled" or "dual-contract" arrangements.
-In a bundled SMA Program arrangement, a participant enters into an advisory agreement with the sponsor and the sponsor enters into a sub-advisory agreement with MFSI.
+As noted above, MFSI has the discretionary authority to make investment decisions for a participant's investment account in an SMA Program, in accordance with the selected investment strategy and subject to any restrictions.
+SMA Programs may be offered either in "bundled" or "dual-contract" arrangements (Discretionary Model-Delivery Programs are only available in bundled arrangements).
+In a bundled SMA

+Program arrangement, a participant enters into an advisory agreement with the sponsor and the sponsor enters into a sub-advisory agreement with MFSI.
 Participants select MFSI and an MFSI investment strategy from among the investment advisers and investment strategies that the sponsor presents to them.
-Additionally, the participant generally pays a bundled or wrap fee to the sponsor that typically (though not in all cases) covers brokerage, custodial and administrative services, and investment advice.
-The sponsor directs a portion of the bundled fee to MFSI for its services.
+Additionally, the participant generally pays a bundled or wrap fee to the sponsor that typically (though not in all cases) covers brokerage, custodial and administrative services, and the sponsor's investment advice.
+The fees for MFSI's investment advice may be included in the wrap fee or charged separately and are paid to MFSI by the sponsor.